 Using the Power of Storytelling and Data-Driven Solutions to Impact Policy

-The authentic, character-driven documentary shorts that will be produced through this project will profile results-driven programs that are improving lives; highlight people throughout the public sector who are driving positive social change; and demystify the use of data and evidence in programmatic development, policy making and governing.
+The authentic, character-driven documentary shorts are profiling results-driven programs that are improving lives, highlighting leaders who are driving positive social change, and demystifying the use of data and evidence to improve decision-making and achieve better outcomes.

-With award-winning journalist, documentarian, news anchor and producer Soledad O’Brien as Executive Producer, alongside award-winning documentary producer Mikaela Beardsley, the What Works Media Project will commission a diverse team of first-class filmmakers with deep experience creating stories that translate difficult subjects and motivate action.
+Led by award-winning documentary producer Mikaela Beardsley (Executive Director) and award-winning journalist, documentarian, news anchor and producer Soledad O’Brien (Executive Producer), the What Works Media Project partners with a diverse team of first-class filmmakers with deep experience creating stories that translate difficult subjects and motivate action.

-The project will have wide-ranging impact through community events, high-profile screenings, professional gatherings, educational distribution, and digital placement across a broad array of platforms, The What Works Media Project will help spread powerful ideas with the potential to fulfill America’s promise — that every citizen has an equal opportunity to reach his or her full potential.
+Through partnerships with distributors, high-profile screenings, community events, professional gatherings, educational distribution, and digital placement across a broad array of platforms, the What Works Media Project turns these human stories into powerful narratives that drive policy impact.
+Our goal is to spread ideas that help fulfill America’s promise — that every citizen has an equal opportunity to reach his or her full potential.